 November 14-15 2020: SNoW coorganized with the Chinese Association of Social Welfare Research an online conference hosted by Zhejiang University of Technology, Hangzhou.

-Forthcoming activities 2018: A joint workshop with Sino-Nordic Welfare Laboratory, Institute of Sociology, Chinese Academy of Social Sciences, Beijing, will be organized on 27-28 August 2018 in Beijing, on the topic of "Comparative welfare regimes: Governance Innovation and Social Service Provision".
-See Call for papers:
+August 27-28 2018: A joint workshop with Sino-Nordic Welfare Laboratory, Institute of Sociology, Chinese Academy of Social Sciences, Beijing, was organized on the topic of "Comparative welfare regimes: Governance Innovation and Social Service Provision".

 As of August 2019, Professor Peng Huamin, Nanjing University, has joined the Extended Steering Group.